Family and Friends/Connected Persons Policy and Placement Procedure (Including Regulation 24 Placements)

 Family and friends/connected persons foster care is a formal arrangement where the child is looked after by the Local Authority, and placed with a relative, friend or connected person.

 'Relative, friend or connected person' is defined as: a grandparent, brother, sister, uncle or aunt (whether of the full blood or half blood or by marriage or civil partnership), step-parent or friend of, or other person connected with, a Child Looked After.
 A person in the last category may be someone who knows the child in a more professional capacity such as a child minder, a teacher or a youth worker although these are not exclusive categories.

 A Family and Friends/Connected Person foster placement can therefore be defined as being an arrangement where:

 - A child cannot live with their parents and is living away from the parental home with a relative, friend or connected person;

-- The placement has in some way been assisted or initiated and/or is supported by Children, Schools and Families, often with a view to securing the placement via a Child Arrangements Order or a Special Guardianship Order;
+- The placement has in some way been assisted or initiated and/or is supported by Children’s Services, often with a view to securing the placement via a Child Arrangements Order or a Special Guardianship Order;

 - The child would otherwise be with foster carers, in residential care, independent living or adopted.

 3. Decision to Accommodate

 Before any child can be looked after, a Child and Family Assessment must be completed.
 Agreement must be sought from the Hertfordshire Access to Resources Panel (HARP) (see East and West Practice and Resources Panel Procedure) or a Head of Service, before the child becomes looked after or as soon as possible.
 Unless the child is subject to a court order or Police Protection, parents must sign a Section 20 agreement.